-There are multiple ways to easily send and receive money in Kenya but these will largely depend on the provider you decide to use.
+There are multiple ways to easily send and receive money in Ecuador but these will largely depend on the provider you decide to use.
 Below you will find everything you need to know about the best ways to send money to Ecuador.

 There are various ways you can send money to Ecuador.
 You can transfer funds using inter-bank wire transfers, online money transfer services, or mobile top-ups.
 The option you choose depends on your personal preferences, the urgency, availability of the transfer method, and payments options.